terrymyc/StratificationBASD/README.md

 ## Privacy

-The micro data collected between 04/2017 and 03/2018 by Statistics Netherlands are secure use files and are only available via on-site or remote access.
+The micro data collected between 04/2017 and 03/2018 by Statistics Netherlands (CBS) are secure use files and are only available via on-site access.
+This research archive is also permanently stored on the CBS server with the internal path `//cbsp.nl/Productie/Primair/PDCA-SEC/Beheer/StratificationBASD`.

 The study has been approved by the Ethics Committee of the Faculty of Social and Behavioural Sciences (FETC) of Utrecht University, filed as an amendment under study 20-0104.

-## Permission and Access

-This research archive is permanently stored on the CBS server with the internal path `//cbsp.nl/Productie/Primair/PDCA-SEC/Beheer/StratificationBASD`.
-This research archive is also privately stored on [GitHub](https://github.com/terrymyc/StratificationBASD) for a minimum of 10 years and can be accessed by the author Yongchao Ma and the coordinator of the Master's programme, Rens van de Schoot.

 ## Contact

-For any help with the files in this archive, please contact [Yongchao Ma](https://yongchaoma.com).
-For help in accessing the micro data, please contact Barry Schouten (jg.schouten@cbs.nl) or [CBS micro data service](https://www.cbs.nl/en-gb/onze-diensten/customised-services-microdata/microdata-conducting-your-own-research/contact).
+For any help with the files in this archive, please contact [Yongchao Ma](mailto:ytma@umich.edu).
+For help in accessing the micro data, please contact [CBS micro data service](https://www.cbs.nl/en-gb/onze-diensten/customised-services-microdata/microdata-conducting-your-own-research/contact).